 Read the Student Affairs Covid-19 Response.
 Updated March 31, 2020 at 9:20 a.m.

 Current on-campus students who plan to live on campus for the 2020-2021 academic year must go through the Reapplication process by following the steps below.

-- Application is open January 13 - February 2.
+- Application is open December 2, 2019 - January 31, 2020.

-- Completing the online housing application does not obligate you to live on campus; it gives you the opportunity to select on-campus housing if you receive an invitation to do so later in the Housing Reapplication process.
+- Completing the housing application does not obligate you to live on campus; it gives you the opportunity to select on-campus housing if you receive an invitation to do so later in the Reapplication process.

 Once the application period closes:

 - Invitations to select a room will be sent via Appalachian State University email beginning mid-February.

 - If you receive an invitation, you will have 48 hours to log in and select a room.
 If you do not select a room within 48 hours your invitation will expire and you will not have on-campus housing.

 - If you receive an invitation and wish to accept, simply log into the University Housing StarRez portal and choose an available room.
 You must read and agree to the Residence Hall License Contract during this process.